 1. Aggregate Reserve Pre- and Post- Reinsurance Ceded

 As noted in Section 3.B, the aggregate reserve is determined both pre-reinsurance ceded and post-reinsurance ceded.
-Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the additional standard projection amount, the stochastic reserve determined using projections, and/or reserve amount determined using the Alternative Methodology, as applicable—on both bases.
-Sections 5.A.2 through 5.A.4 discuss adjustments to inputs necessary to determine these components on both a post-reinsurance ceded and a pre-reinsurance ceded basis.
-Note that due allowance for reasonable approximations may be used where appropriate.
+Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the additional standard projection amount, the SR, DR, and/or the reserve amount valued using requirements in VM-A and VM-C, as applicable—on both bases.
+Sections 5.A.2 and 5.A.3 discuss adjustments to inputs necessary to determine these components on both a post-reinsurance ceded and a pre-reinsurance ceded basis.

-2. Stochastic Reserve
+2. Reflection of Reinsurance Cash Flows in the DR or SR

-In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting stochastic reserve shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
-This involves including, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries, where both premiums and recoveries are determined by recognizing any limitations in the reinsurance treaties, such as caps on recoveries or floors on premiums.
+In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting SR and DR shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
+This involves including, where appropriate, all projected reinsurance premiums or other costs and all reinsurance recoveries, where the reinsurance cash flows reflect all the provisions in the reinsurance agreement, using prudent estimate assumptions.

+In this section, reinsurance includes retrocession, and assuming company includes retrocessionaire.

+All significant terms and provisions within reinsurance treaties shall be reflected.
+In addition, it shall be assumed that each party is knowledgeable about the treaty provisions and will exercise them to their advantage.

+Guidance Note: Renegotiation of the treaty upon the expiration of an experience refund provision or at any other time shall not be assumed if such would be beneficial to the company and not beneficial to the counterparty.
+This is applicable to both the ceding party and assuming party within a reinsurance arrangement.

+If the company has knowledge that a counterparty is financially impaired, the company shall establish a margin for the risk of default by the counterparty.
+In the absence of knowledge that the counterparty is financially impaired, the company is not required to establish a margin for the risk of default by the counterparty.

+A company shall include the cash flows from a reinsurance agreement or amendment in calculating the aggregate reserve if such qualifies for credit in compliance with Appendix A-791 of the Accounting Practices and Procedures Manual.
+If a reinsurance agreement or amendment does not qualify for credit for reinsurance but treating the reinsurance agreement or amendment as if it did so qualify would result in a reduction to the company’s surplus, then the company shall increase the aggregate reserve by the absolute value of such reductions in surplus.